autogram-is/aql-builder/README.md

 # AQL Builder

-A simple dynamic query-builder for ArangoDB, written in typescript.
+A simple dynamic query-builder for ArangoDB, written in Typescript.

 ## Installation